nhamhung/Big-Data/README.md

 # DevOps
-This repository is for practice with DevOps
+This repository is for practice with DevOps including:
+- Docker
+- Scripting
+- Django
+- AWS
+- Scripting
+- Big Data